tiiingaling/Week-9-Challenge-Professional-README-Generator/READMEtest.md

   * [Questions](#questions)

   ## Installation
-  test
+  use `npm i` to install packages

   ## Usage
-  test
+  use `npm start` to start the project and fill in the prompts

   ## License
   This application is covered under the MIT license.

   ## Contributing
-  test
+  Created by Ting Wong

   ## Tests
-  test
+  use `npm run test`

   ## Questions
-  For questions or additional information, please contact ting.
-You can also visit my [GitHub profile](https://github.com/ting).
+  For questions or additional information, please contact ting@ting.com.
+You can also visit my [GitHub profile](https://github.com/tiiingaling).